Select Page

 2. Set up an online survey.

+Send a survey to your members asking them to share their experience with your association for your use in membership marketing.
+You might start by sending the survey only to your most involved members to get the best responses.
 Using an online survey tool is an efficient and convenient way to collect member testimonials.
-Send a survey to your members asking them to share their experience with your association for your use in membership marketing.
-You might start by sending the survey only to your most involved members to get the most and best responses.

 As you build your survey, be sure to collect key information, including: